+tron flow when the grid is maintained at a negative potential with reference to the cathode.

-There always should be a conductive path of one kind or another between the control grid and the cathode.
-Otherwise we have what is called a free grid.
-With a free grid some negative electrons will go to the grid and remain there, thus slowly building up a negative potential of varying strength which makes the action of the tube highly erratic.
+Otherwise we some negative electrons will go to the grid and remain there, thus slowly building up a negative potential of varying strength which makes the actio one kind of grid another between the control grid and the cathode. conductive path a free grid.
+With a free should be a of the tube highly erratic. have what is called always There